That 'explosive' House intel committee document — an update

 Whether, and to what extent, these claims are present in and supported by the Intelligence Committee document, I do not know.
 However, Carter’s sources did tell her that information contained in the document could lead to jail sentences.

 Moreover, Rep. Scott Perry, who has read the document, compares what the authors describe therein to “KGB activity in Russia.”
 This may well be hyperbole — for one thing, the KGB didn’t need to deceive a court before it could spy on people.
-However, if diGenova’s assertions are contained in and supported by the document, it’s not hyperbole to call the memo “explosive.”
+However, if DiGenova’s assertions are contained in and supported by the document, it’s not hyperbole to call the memo “explosive.”

-The diGenova interview, which lasts about half an hour, is well worth viewing.
+The DiGenova interview, which lasts about half an hour, is well worth viewing.